 Iowa Utilities Board Live Video Streaming Available The Board provides live online video streaming of most its hearing room events.
 To access the Board’s hearing calendar and schedule of upcoming live video streaming events, click on the IUB LIVE BROADCAST blue button located near the top-right corner of the Board’s Home Page.

-Statewide Pilot Program Assists Consumers who are Deaf-Blind The National Deaf-Blind Equipment Distribution Program may offer solutions to consumers who cannot use communication tools such as the telephone or computer because of combined vision and hearing loss.
-The NDBEDP provides communication technology, assessment, and training to eligible individuals.
-Iowa’s iowaCanConnect is a pilot program of the Iowa Utilities Board and the Iowa Department for the Blind, which is administered together with Telecommunications Access Iowa, the Iowa Equipment Distribution Program.
-To learn more and to apply, visit iowaCanConnect.
+Program Assists Consumers who are Deaf-Blind The National Deaf-Blind Equipment Distribution Program may offer solutions to consumers who cannot use communication tools such as the telephone or computer because of combined vision and hearing loss.
+Now in its second year, the program continues to provide communication technology, assessment, and training to eligible individuals.
+Iowa’s iowaCanConnect is a statewide pilot program of the Iowa Utilities Board and the Iowa Department for the Blind, which is administered together with Telecommunications Access Iowa, the Iowa Equipment Distribution Program.
+To apply or learn more, visit iowaCanConnect.

-Iowa Seeks to Help Address Dropped Calls in Nation’s Rural Areas In a December 2012 letter to the Federal Communications Commission, Governor Terry Branstad expressed that his office and the Iowa Utilities Board would be interested in organizing an FCC workshop in rural Iowa to help solve ongoing telephone call termination issues.
-Dropped telephone calls can be an important customer safety issue.
-On January 24, 2013, the FCC sent letters to members of the U.S. Congress, and the FCC's Rural Call Completion Task Force established an email box for rural providers to alert the FCC about call completion problems, and created a consumer web site to file complaints with the FCC.
+Iowa Seeks to Help Address Dropped Calls in Nation’s Rural Areas The Iowa Utilities Board continues to be actively engaged in discussions with the Federal Communications Commission to help resolve ongoing telephone call termination issues.
+In response to the growing problem, the FCC's Rural Call Completion Task Force established an email box for rural providers to alert the FCC about call completion problems, and created a consumer web site to file complaints with the FCC.